yukingx/Redesign-Transformer/README.md

 ☑️ Add more repositories.

 ### ** Articles: **
+☑️ [[AI] A Comprehensive Review of Transformers: from BERT to ChatGPT](https://medium.com/@vlad_zh/a-comprehensive-review-of-transformers-from-bert-to-chatgpt-f7dfe2b23043)
 ☑️ [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html) - Code Based Explanation (So Good for Newbies!)
 ☑️ Vision Transformer (ViT)
 ☑️ GPT 2: [It's GPT Time!](https://lnkd.in/gAAiWe3q) => [Optimize!](https://lnkd.in/gYVUq7e7) => [Attention!](https://lnkd.in/gFqEyiC8) => [Attention is all you need!](https://lnkd.in/gsRAH_cY) => [Transformer Networks](https://lnkd.in/gBmNKyrz)